Try forcing a few spring flowering bulbs for indoor enjoyment or added beauty on your patio and deck.

+Use a container with drainage holes and deep enough to accommodate your largest bulbs.
 Fill the bottom of the container with a well-drained potting mix.
 Place larger bulbs like tulips, daffodils and hyacinths in the lower level.
-The taller daffodils will go in the center skirted by the tulips and hyacinths.
+The tallest bulbs should go in the center surrounded by shorter varieties.
 Place tulips with the flat side of the bulb facing the pot for a better display.

-Cover with soil and add the smaller squills and crocus bulbs to the next level.
-Plant them close covering the surface for greater impact.
+Cover these bulbs with soil and add the smaller bulbs like squills, grape hyacinths and crocus to the next level.
+Plant the bulbs close to each other, covering the surface for greater impact.
 Cover this layer with soil.

-The next step is to water then move to a cool location, about 35 to 45 degrees for at least 12 to 15 weeks.
+The next step is to water and then move the pot to a cool location, about 35 to 45 degrees, for at least 12 to 15 weeks.
 When ready bring indoors or place in your landscape for added spring color.

 A bit more information: Chill the bulbs in a refrigerator or unheated garage.
 Water the containers whenever the soil is thawed and dry.
 Or sink the container into a vacant garden space in your landscape.
 Mulch the soil once the ground starts to freeze with evergreen boughs.
 This will make it easier to remove the pot in early spring.